Close

 Construction | Traditional Masonry

-How did you meet the Client and what was their background?
+How did you meet the clients, and what was their background?

 What were their key objectives?